elliotholden/lessons/meetup-presentations/systemd-user-units.md

 # {Systemd} user units
 by Elliot Holden - elliot@ElliotMyWebGuy.com

-__Purpose:__ This lab will demonstrate how __Podman__ can be used to generate a __Systemd user file__ which can be used to manage a container's runtime.
-You will also learn how to automatically update Systemd managed containers (*by using the __io.containers.autoupdate__ lable when initially running a container*).
+__Purpose:__ (1) This lab will demonstrate how __Podman__ can be used to generate a __Systemd user file__ which can be used to manage a container's runtime.
 When using Systemd to manage a container's runtime the __enable__ subcommand of the __systemctl__ command can be employed to make sure that the container restarts on reboot of the host system.
+(2) You will also learn how to automatically update Systemd managed containers (*by using the __io.containers.autoupdate__ lable when initially running a container*).

+* Please note that these are 2 differenct ways (__Systemd__ vs __io.containers.autoupdate__ label) to achieved the same goal, which is to have the _container_ automatically start when the _host_ system restarts.

-* Before delving into Systemd we will first look at the *linger* feature of the **loginctl** command to understand how to make a command started by one user, *linger* around, even if the user is not logged in.
+Before delving into Systemd we will first look at the *linger* feature of the **loginctl** command to understand how to make a command started by one user, *linger* around, even if the user is not logged in.
 This will come in handy when containers started by a particular user need to be persistant regardless of the user's login status.

-* After that we will see how to restart the container automatically using the __--restart__ flag
+ After that we will see how to restart the container automatically using the __--restart__ flag

 ## loginctl [enable-linger]